ecovisum/ecovisum-site/content/page_02.md

 **[switchoff.nus.org.uk](https://switchoff.nus.org.uk)**

-The energy dashboard has supported the NUS Student Switch Off campaign since March 2014.
-See the [case study](#the-nus-energy-dashboard)
+The Energy Dashboard (shown above) has successfully supported the National Union of Students [Switch Off campaign](http://studentswitchoff.org/) since March 2014, and recently won the [Class Digital Innovation Award](https://theclassof2020.org/the-class-awards-2020/) in November 2019 in Berlin, Germany.
+The award:

+> recognizes, highlights and promotes companies and initiatives at the forefront of student living, working and learning.

+The Dashboard engages students in energy-saving initiatives by tracking consumption in over 140 student halls and residences across 14 UK and EU universities, enabling them to set up competitions by showing dynamically-updated <em>leaderboards</em> of energy savings for each competitor.

-We can automatically process digital data from your supplier or metering system.
+The Dasboard automatically processes digital data from your supplier or metering system.
 Manual uploads (Excel or CSV) are also enabled.

 ### Costs:

-- £1200 20 halls @ 5 meters per hall (up to 100 meters)
+- £1200: 20 halls @ 5 meters per hall (up to 100 meters)
-- £20 for each additional hall (with up to 5 meters)
+- £20: each additional hall (with up to 5 meters)
-- £10 for each additional meter
+- £10: each additional meter

-Once set up, competitions can be created between student residencies.